-- · delays in clinical trials or commercialization; - product recalls or seizures; - suspension of production and/or distribution; - revocation of previously approved marketing applications; and - · injunctions, civil penalties and criminal prosecutions.
+- · delays in clinical trials or commercialization; - product recalls or seizures; - suspension of production and/or distribution; - · revocation of previously approved marketing applications; and

 PharmAthene's collaborative partners may not be able to conduct clinical testing or obtain necessary approvals from the FDA or other regulatory authorities for any product candidates.
 If we fail to obtain required governmental approvals, we or our collaborative partners will experience delays in, or be precluded from, marketing products developed through it or, as applicable, their research.